 All qualifiers will be double elimination, and players will be seeded based on Global Series Points — you can scroll down this page to find out how to compete in Global Series events and earn more points.

-Here are the dates that Global Series qualifiers will take place, so see which weekends are available in your region and make sure you’re free to put your best foot forward.
+Here are the dates that Global Series qualifiers will take place, so see which weekends are available in your region and make sure you’re ready, whether you’re a competitor or a fan.

 |Europe||North America||South America||East Asia||West Asia & South Africa||Oceania|

 |November 28-29, 2020||December 12-13, 2020||November 21-22, 2020||December 12-13, 2020||November 21-22, 2020||December 12-13, 2020|